Head Softball Coach

 In addition to his softball duties, Breeden also served as the school’s defensive line coach on the football staff.
 He coached the 2008 Mr. Football winner, LaDarius Verge, and the 2006 Mr. Football finalist, Eugene Goree.
 The Warriors captured the 2004 5A state crown and were state runner-up in 2003 and 2005 with him as a member of the staff.

-Tony Foti returns to the Blue Raiders staff for a fifth season, acting as the pitching coach and recruiting coordinator.
+Tony Foti returns to the Blue Raiders staff for a seventh season, acting as the pitching coach and recruiting coordinator.

 Foti spent the previous 7 years coaching professionally in Europe, Asia, Central and South America and Africa.
 In that position, Foti traveled the globe conducting elite coaches/player clinics and national team development camps.
 Foti has also served as Canadian national Team coach from 1989-1996 and again from 2005-2012, coaching in World Championships, Pan-Am Games, World Cups and the 1996 Olympic Games.
 In 2007 and 2008, Foti helped lead Forli in the ISL to Italian Championships and European Championship.